envato/stack_master/README.md

 A set of possible attributes is available in the [AWS documentation](https://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Client.html#describe_images-instance_method)

-By default only AMIs from the current account are returned.
+By default only AMIs from the current account are returned unless owner_id is specified, which will restrict AMIs returned to just that/those IDs.

 ### Custom parameter resolvers